 Step 5: Dodging and Removing Oversaturated Blue

 With the help of Tony Kuyper’s Rapid Mask 2, I’ve increased the exposure of the water, adding to the mid-ground interest.
 I’ve also decreased exposure in the sky, to increase contrast between the night sky and the aurora.
 I’ve dodged the aurora a bit to reveal faint reds above the greens and make this shot more dramatic.
-Lastly, I’ve decreased the saturation of the blues, rendering an almost black and white scene with some greens.
+Lastly, I’ve decreased the saturation of the blues, rendering an almost black-and-white scene with some greens.
 This is the feel of the image that I want to end up with.

 Consider converting your image to black and white to really pay attention to your image’s luminosity.
 Switch the layer blending mode to “Luminosity” for dramatic effect.